Ellexium/EllexiumModManager/README.md

 # How to Install?

-- Copy the EllexiumModManager folder from the EllexiumModManager zip attached to this post and put it in your Mods folder.
+Copy the EllexiumModManager folder from the EllexiumModManager zip attached to this post and put it in your Mods folder.

-- Don't take the contents out of the folder.
+Don't take the contents out of the folder.
 Put the folder in the mods directory as is.
-After that, double click the EllexiumModManager.bat file to run it.
+After that, double click the EllexiumModManagerLauncher.bat file to run it.

-- Ensure that BeamNG.drive is always running before you run the EllexiumModManager.bat file.
+Ensure that BeamNG.drive is always running before you run the EllexiumModManager.bat file.
 You don't have to be loaded into a map or anything, the game just needs to be running so the application can look through the game's files and properly display default vehicle configurations.
 It does not modify any of the game's files.
 The first launch will be very slow as it copies the files initially, but subsequent runs will be faster since the files will be copied already.

-# Some features include:
+Some features include:

 - Seamless and much faster than default switching between the game and the selector using a customizable shortcut or the switcher window.